cdapio/cdap/cdap-docs/introduction/source/index.rst

             Fetched 10 rows

+.. _introduction-to-cdap-transforming-your-data:

 Transforming Your Data
 ======================
-- CDAP :ref:`Included Applications <cdap-apps-index>` are applications that are reusable through the configuration of artifacts and can be used to create an application without writing any code at all
+- CDAP Extensions such as :ref:`Cask Hydrator <cask-hydrator>` create applications that are reusable through the configuration of artifacts and can be used to create an application without writing any code at all
-- Built-in ETL (Extract, Transform, Load) and Data Quality applications
+- Built-in ETL (Extract, Transform, Load) and data pipeline applications
-- ETL includes over 30 Plugins to build applications merely through configuration of parameters
+- Hydrator includes over 30 plugins to build applications merely through configuration of parameters
 - Build your own custom plugins, using simple APIs
-- ETL Transformations provide pre-defined transformations to be applied on streams or other datasets
+- Hydrator Transformations provide pre-defined transformations to be applied on streams or other datasets
-- In this example, we will use the ETL batch system artifact to convert data in a stream to Avro-formatted files in a ``TimePartitionedFileSet`` that can be queried using either Hive or Impala
+- In this example, we will use the data pipeline system artifact to create a batch application to convert data in a stream to Avro-formatted files in a ``TimePartitionedFileSet`` that can be queried using either Hive or Impala

+..        - .. code:: json
+..            :class: copyable copyable-text

 .. container:: table-block